ericthalakottur/c-shell/README.md

-# A Simple shell implemented in C
+# c-shell

-This is just a simple shell I wrote with the purpose of learning something new.
+This is just a simple shell I wrote in C with the purpose of learning something new.
+Feel free to open a pull request.